davidmalcolm/gcc-python-plugin/docs/tree.rst

 .. py:class:: gcc.Declaration

-   A subclass of `gcc.Tree` indicating a declaration
+   A subclass of :py:class:`gcc.Tree` indicating a declaration

    Corresponds to the `tcc_declaration` value of `enum tree_code_class` within GCC's own C sources.